Cranberry Sauce

 Instructions

-• In a medium saucepan, bring sugar, water, orange zest, orange juice, and salt to boil.
-Stir occasionally to dissolve the sugar.
+• In a medium saucepan over medium-high heat, bring sugar, orange zest, orange juice, water, and a pinch of salt to boil.
+Stir occasionally to dissovle the sugar.

 • Stir in cranberries.
 Simmer until slightly thickened and the berries begin to pop, about 10 minutes.
 Remove from heat and cool to room temperature or chill.